Home Vancouver’s Sea to Sky Region Whistler Village and Ski Resort Whistler Pride and Ski Festival

 Daily Ski and Après Sessions

 As mentioned above, there are guided ski and snowboard sessions available daily during the festival.
-In the mornings at about 9:45 am, whether you ski or not, you can take part in one of the sessions.
+In the mornings at about 9:45 am, whether you ski or not, you could take part in one of the sessions.

 Annual Pride Parade